 If that wasn’t bad enough, some medications used to treat heart disease, like diuretics and beta-blockers, remove fluid from the body, increasing your risk of dehydration in extreme heat.
 Other drugs may interfere with heat regulation by blocking sweating, slowing the heartbeat or causing photosensitivity, a negative skin reaction to sunlight.

 Did you know heat makes you more susceptible to headaches?
 According to a Harvard study, your chances of a headache increase by 8 percent with every 9-degree increase in temperature.

 Dehydration because of excessive sweating can also trigger migraine.
-Oddly enough, so can overcompensating for dehydration by drinking too much water.
+Oddly enough, so can overcompensation by drinking too much water.
 Try to find a happy medium.

 Excessive heat can aggravate certain respiratory conditions.
-Harmful air pollutants tend to build up when the heat and humidity rise, and this can exacerbate breathing problems caused by asthma, chronic obstructive pulmonary disease (COPD) and allergies.
-Pollen also tends to be high in the summer, which is another trigger for asthma, COPD and allergies.
+Harmful air pollutants tend to build up when the heat and humidity rise and this can exacerbate breathing problems caused by asthma, chronic obstructive pulmonary disease (COPD) and allergies.
+Pollen also tends to be high in the summer, which is another trigger for respiratory conditions.

 The easiest way to avoid hot temperatures is to stay indoors where there’s air conditioning.
 This is especially important between the hours of 10 a.m. and 2 p.m. when the sun and heat are at their strongest.